(Please note: Blogs are informational articles and do not necessarily mean we will take on the subject matter in potential cases.)

-Doorbell cameras are becoming more and more common outside front doors across the United States and beyond, installed to improve safety and convenience for homeowners.
-But these devices are not without controversy, with many people questioning whether they constitute an invasion of privacy – and whether they should even be legal.
+Doorbell cameras are becoming increasingly common outside front doors across the United States and beyond.
+They are installed to improve safety and convenience for homeowners.
+However, these devices are not without controversy, with many people questioning whether they constitute an invasion of privacy and whether they should even be legal.

 Read on to explore the pros, cons, controversies, and laws surrounding doorbell cameras.